Integrality of Hecke eigenvalues and the growth of Hecke fields: Introduction

 Integrality of Hecke eigenvalues for Siegel modular forms has been studied in some cases.
 Integrality was given for the case of scalar-valued Siegel modular forms of level $1$ by Kurokawa \cite{Kurokawa} for degree $n=2$, and by Mizumoto \cite{Mizumoto}, \cite{Mizumotocorrection} for general degree $n$ (see also Katsurada \cite{Katsurada}).
 The $\Sym^2\otimes\det^k$-valued case of level 1 and degree $2$ were studied by Satoh \cite{Satoh}.
 The algebraicity that Hecke eigenvalues are contained in $\overline{\QQ}$ was given for $\Sym^l\otimes\det^k$-valued Siegel modular forms of degree $n$ and level 1 by Takei \cite{Takei}.
-Contrary to the previous works, Theorem \ref{integrality for SMF} is given for general vector-valued Siegel modular forms of general level, and it includes the case of singular modular forms.
+Contrary to the previous works, Theorem \ref{integrality for SMF} is given for general vector-valued Siegel modular forms of general level, and it includes the case of singular modular forms, i.e., Siegel modular forms of small weights (cf.\ \cite[Kapitel IV, Definition 5.2 and Satz 5.3]{Freitag}, \cite[Satz A 4.1]{Freitag} and \cite[\S2.3.6]{AndrianovBook}).

-We also remark that, as for autmorphic representations of $\Sp_{2n}$, the integrality was proved by Shin and Templier \cite[Proposition 4.1]{ShinTemplier} by using Galois representations under the hypotheses on Arthur's endoscopic classification (see Remark \ref{remark on Shin Templier}).
+We also remark that, as for automorphic representations of $\Sp_{2n}$, the integrality was proved by Shin and Templier \cite[Proposition 4.1]{ShinTemplier} by using Galois representations under the hypotheses on Arthur's endoscopic classification (see Remark \ref{remark on Shin Templier}).

-We expect the same machinery for the integrality for the case of automorphic forms on the adelization of a certain algebraic group of PEL-type.
+We expect the same machinery for the existence of an integral structure for the case of automorphic forms on the adelization of a certain algebraic group of PEL-type.
 Indeed, we give the existence of integral structures for automorphic forms in such a case (see Appendix \ref{appendix}).
+Our proof for integral structures relies basically on the construction of degenerating abelian varieties by Mumford \cite{Mumford72} and an algebraic interpretation of $q$-expansions by Lan \cite{Lan12} which is a direct generalization of Faltings-Chai \cite{FaltingsChai} (see also the thesis of Taylor \cite{Taylor}).